Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Proof of

 where

-and to obtain the last inequality we have used the fact that $|Q_t|_{\infty}\le (T-t+1)M$ and the excessive risk inequality of \cref{lemma:3} to replace the different under 0-1 loss it terms of $\mathcal{V}_t$ by the difference under hinge loss in terms of $\mathfrak{L}_{\phi,t}$.
+and to obtain the last inequality we have used the fact that $|Q_t|_{\infty}\le (T-t+1)M$ and the excessive risk inequality of \cref{lemma:3} to replace the difference under 0-1 loss in terms of $\mathcal{V}_t$ by the difference under hinge loss in terms of $\mathfrak{L}_{\phi,t}$.

 For $(I)$, we have